mrusnaczyk/Overlay-Network-Simulator/DOCUMENTATION.md

 A number of parts comprise the simulator.

 ### CanNodeActor
-The `CanNodeActor` Akka actor forms the backbones of the Can, representing one node in the Chord network.
+The `CanNodeActor` Akka actor forms the backbones of the Can, representing one node in a CAN network.
+Each `CanNodeActor` maintains the following state about itself:

+* `nodeId`: Hashed ID of the node

+* `d`: Max width of the torus of the network

+* `neighborhoods`: List of `Neighborhood`s that define the zones that a node is responsible for.
+A `Neighborhood` is a wrapper for a `Zone` and its immediate `Neighbors`.

+* `movies`: Contains the movies stored by this node.
+A mapping from the hashed movie title (Int) to the `Movie` object.

 ### ChordNodeActor
 The `ChordNodeActor` Akka Actor forms the backbone of the Chord simulator, representing one node in a Chord DHT ring.
 Each